stfc/PSyclone/doc/developer_guide/sympy.rst

 .. note:: At this stage an expression using user-defined types cannot be
-    converted back to a PSyIR (which is what `psyclone.core.SymbolicMaths.expand` does).
-This is tracked as
+    converted back to a PSyIR (which is what `psyclone.core.SymbolicMaths.expand` does as a final step).
+This is tracked as issue #2166.
-    issue #2166.

 Documentation for SymPyWriter Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here the overview of the function provided in the SymPyWriter:
+The SymPyWriter provides the following functions:

 .. autoclass:: psyclone.psyir.backend.sympy_writer.SymPyWriter
     :members: